 Know Dog Regulations

 We recognize how important it is for our community to enjoy Open Space and Mountain Parks with their furry friends.
 But we also want to remind dog guardians of their responsibility to help us protect nature and provide an enjoyable outdoor environment for everyone.
 View online maps to see dog regulations across Boulder's open space system.
 View Boulder Parks and Parks regulations, including dog regulations.
-Consider visting one of Boulder Parks and Recreation's dog parks.
+Consider visiting one of Boulder Parks and Recreation's dog parks.

 A dog smiles on a Boulder open space trail.